ChunLiuNY/OnlineNewsPopularity/README.md

 ## Business Insights
 Some recommendations to improve the popularity of news articles:
-* increase the embedded links to articles which have high popularity
+* increase the embedded links to articles with high popularity
 * increase amount of subjectivity in title
 * increase number of positive/trending words in the content
 * decrease number of longer words in the content